ana-rogoz/MedQARo/README.md

 ### Dataset <a name = "dataset"></a>

 Given the size of our dataset, we make it available externally at the following [link](https://drive.proton.me/urls/TRYG8BYNH0#6od8qxDPk8qy).
+We also present the detailed stats and composition of our dataset in the table below:

 |                | Number of patients              |                     |       | Number of samples              |                     |       |
 |----------------|---------------------------------|---------------------|-------|--------------------------------|---------------------|-------|